 If you are interested in taking up this challenge, the MPhil in Southern Urbanism is your learning platform.
 Through a combination of guided learning in small-group seminars, experimentation in various spaces of urban practice and independent thesis research, the programme provides a truly unique opportunity to ground yourself in the realities, theories and practise of cities of the Global South.

-THE ACADEMIC JOURNEY The MPhil curriculum combines course work (50%) and a minor dissertation (50%), a full-time load completed over a period of 18 months.
+The MPhil curriculum combines course work (50%) and a minor dissertation (50%), a full-time load completed over a period of 18 months.
 The language of instruction is English.

 In year one students complete the Masters coursework, which includes a compulsory City Research Studio, a choice of two of three interdisciplinary urban modules, and an urban-focused elective.